mrc-ide/coop/README.md

 coop
 ====

 Coop is a generalised approach to budget constrained optimisations using simulated annealing.
 You can use coop to find optimal combinations of scenarios (e.g. intervention mixes across districts) which minimise a target outcome (e.g. malaria cases).
-Optimal outcomes can be budget constrained at multiple levels (e.g. the solution must comply with global, regional and country budgets).

 Installation
 ------------